Louis Wolsey

-Louis Wolsey (January 8, 1877 – March 4, 1953) was a Jewish-American rabbi.
+Louis Wolsey (January 8, 1877 – March 4, 1953) was an American Reform rabbi.

 Life

 Wolsey was born on January 8, 1877, in Midland, Michigan, the son of William Wolsey and Frances Krueger.

 Wolsey attended grammar school in Clare, Michigan, and Chicago, Illinois, as well as Hughes High School in Cincinnati, Ohio.
 He graduated from Hebrew Union College with a Bachelor of Hebrew in 1894 and from the University of Cincinnati with a Bachelor of Arts in 1899.
 He was ordained a rabbi by Hebrew Union College in 1899, and in that year became rabbi of Congregation B'nai Israel in Little Rock, Arkansas.
 In 1907, he became rabbi of Anshe Chesed Congregation in Cleveland, Ohio, the first American-born and trained rabbi to serve there.
 Under him, the Congregation went from 150 members in 1907 to 1,300 in 1925 and moved to a new building on Euclid Avenue.
 He favored a more conservative view of Reform Judaism and opposed Classical Reform Judaism, engaging in bitter disputes with Rabbi Moses J. Gries over it, although after Gries' death in 1918 he moved to the mainstream Classical Reform.
 Interested in Jewish education, he grew the Anshe Chesed Sunday School from 135 students in 1908 to 650 in 1916 and supported Cleveland Hebrew Schools.
 He became rabbi of Congregation Rodeph Shalom in Philadelphia, Pennsylvania, in 1925, serving as rabbi there until his retirement in 1947.